momu451/omermustafa-site/README.md

 This site uses Formspree for contact requests.
 Update the endpoint in `index.html` if needed.

 ## Media credits
 Images are sourced from Unsplash.
-Icons are from Tabler Icons (MIT).